I'm Admitted! Now What?

 Registering for Classes

 Admitted students will receive a Welcome and Registration packet via email in late June.
 It will include instructions on how to register, along with suggestions on courses to take during your first quarter.
-Registration will open in early July.
+Registration will open in late June.
 Please do not attempt to register early, as the system will not allow it.
 All HCDE graduate courses are only open to those in our program, so there is no need to worry about not being able to get in a class.